acgetchell/mundus-atrox/src/journals/first.md

 Before they could go further, Tysnera arrived bearing the news that the wagon caravan was under attack by a foul beast.

-Returning, the party encountered an Owlbear, who had dispatched Geral and was ravaging the remains of the oxen team.
+Returning, the party encountered an Owlbear, which had dispatched Geral and was ravaging the remains of the oxen team.

 The Owlbear was defeated and Geral revived from near death.
 The remains of four oxen were scattered amongst the beast's feeding frenzy, and Benjamin eventually retrieved the remaining four.